-Android-based smartphones have been provided to those district supervisory officers, such as Executive District Health Officers (EDOs), District Health Officers (DOs), and Deputy District Health Officers (DDOs), who have been tasked with the collection of performance related data from Basic Health Units (BHUs), Rural Health Centers (RHCs) and Tehsil and District Headquarters (THQs and DHQs).
+Android-based smartphones have been provided to those district supervisory officers, such as Executive District Health Officers (EDOs), District Health Officers (DOs), and Deputy District Health Officers (DDOs), who have been tasked with the collection of performance related data from Basic Health Units (BHUS), Rural Health Centers (RHCs) and Tehsil and District Headquarters (THQs and DHQs).

 The report submitted by these officers through the phone will be recorded on a website and automatically analyzed for use by managers at various levels.
 It is expected that this information will become a powerful tool for management both for district and central level officials.
-This is expected to bring about marked improvement in health service delivery management, particularly at primary and secondary levels of healthcare, leading to better health outcomes for the poor and disadvantaged in the province as details of how to submit data and deal with some problems that may arise
+This is expected to bring about marked improvement in health service delivery management, particularly at primary and secondary levels of healthcare, leading to better health outcomes for the poor and disadvantaged in the province.